Darrell Henderson

-Darrell Henderson Jr. (born August 19, 1997) is an American football running back who is a free agent.
-He played college football at Memphis, and was selected by the Los Angeles Rams in the third round of the 2019 NFL Draft.
+Darrell Henderson Jr. (born August 19, 1997) is an American professional football running back.
+He played college football for the Memphis Tigers, and was selected by the Los Angeles Rams in the third round of the 2019 NFL draft.

-Early years
+Early life

 Henderson attended South Panola High School in Batesville, Mississippi.
 During his high school football career, he rushed for 5,801 yards and scored 68 touchdowns.
 He committed to the University of Memphis to play college football.

 College career

 As a freshman at Memphis in 2016, Henderson played in all 13 games with six starts.
 He finished the season with 482 yards on 87 carries with five touchdowns.

 As a sophomore in 2017, Henderson played in 12 games with 10 starts and rushed for 1,154 yards on 130 carries with nine touchdowns.
 He missed the 2017 Liberty Bowl due to an injury.
 Henderson returned as the starter for Memphis in 2018.
-Henderson had a breakout season in 2018, rushing for 1909 yards and 22 touchdowns on 214 carries.
-He finished 10th in Heisman voting, becoming the first Memphis player in 13 years to finish in the top ten in votes.
-On December 12, 2018, Henderson opted to forgo the remainder of his collegiate career and declared for the 2019 NFL Draft.
+Henderson had a breakout season in 2018, rushing for 1,909 yards and 22 touchdowns on 214 carries.
+He finished 10th in Heisman Trophy, becoming the first Memphis player in 13 years to finish in the top ten in votes.
+On December 12, 2018, Henderson opted to forgo the remainder of his collegiate career and declared for the 2019 NFL draft.

 Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

-Henderson was drafted by the Los Angeles Rams in the third round with the 70th overall pick in the 2019 NFL Draft.
+Henderson was selected by the Los Angeles Rams in the third round with the 70th overall pick in the 2019 NFL Draft.
+He was placed on injured reserve on December 28, 2019.

-2019: Rookie season

-Henderson was placed on injured reserve on December 28, 2019.
 He finished the season with 39 carries for 147 rushing yards and no touchdowns along with four catches for 37 yards through 13 games.

-2020

-In Week 2 against the Philadelphia Eagles, he rushed for 81 yards on 12 carries and his first career rushing touchdown in the 37–19 win.
+In Week 2 of the 2020 season against the Philadelphia Eagles, he rushed for 81 yards on 12 carries and his first career rushing touchdown in the 37–19 win.
 In Week 3, against the Buffalo Bills, he had 20 carries for 114 rushing yards and one rushing touchdown in the 35–32 loss.
 In Week 16, Henderson suffered a high ankle sprain and was placed on injured reserve on December 29, 2020.
 He finished the season as the Rams second leading rusher with 624 rushing yards and five rushing touchdowns along with 16 receptions for 159 yards and one receiving touchdown through 15 games and 11 starts.